 Standard 5: Duties of Responsible Persons

-Charities must take reasonable steps to make sure that Responsible Persons are subject to, understand and carry out the duties set out in this Standard.
+A charity must take reasonable steps to make sure that its Responsible Persons are subject to, understand, and carry out the duties set out in Governance Standard 5.

 How the ACNC assesses compliance

 Compliance with the Governance Standards is a condition of registration as a charity.
 Failure to comply with one or more of the Governance Standards may result in:

 - the use of the Commissioner’s enforcement powers, including warnings or directions being issued to the charity